Wilson Street parking garage closed due to sprinkler malfunction; city staff clearing water, ice

 Exhaust fans in the garage are turned off so freezing air isn’t pulled into the garage to promote melting of the ice, the city said.
 If cars continued to enter the garage, CO would be a concern while the exhaust fans are off.

-Starting Sunday through the duration of the closure, monthly pass holders can use their passes at other parking garages: the State Street Capitol garage, Overture Center Garage and Capitol Square North Garage.
+Through the duration of the closure, monthly pass holders can use their passes at other parking garages: the State Street Capitol Garage, Overture Center Garage and Capitol Square North Garage.

 The Parking Division did not say how long it expected the garage to be closed for, but said it will continue to post updates to the city website.